Warhorse Brigade welcomes new leadership

 |0

-This work, Warhorse Brigade welcomes new leadership [Image 4 of 4], by SGT Gabrielle Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Warhorse Brigade welcomes new leadership, by SGT Gabrielle Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT